TAU-FASTLab/CHARM/FESTO/readme.md

 cd "catkin_ws"
 catkin_make
 ```
-### ROS Package and ROS Nodes
+### ROS Package and ROS Nodes for communicating with RT-ToolBox
+Download robot1 folder given in the repositry.
+Change the configrations in scripts i.e (TCP IP and TCP Port) to connect with RT ToolBox.

 You need rosnode that publish and subscribe your desire topic.
-For me I have used robot1 as package and getjoints.py and cartesianpoints.py as ROS nodes.
-You have to RUN your nodes to send data the topic to Orion
+For this implementation have used robot1 as package and getjoints.py and cartesianpoints.py as ROS nodes.
+You have to RUN your nodes to send data the topic to Orion.

-You fill find robot1 in the directory.

 ## Configration in FIROS

-Make two config folder "config_1" and "config_2" with three files in each folder. config folder given can be seen as example for understanding
+Make two config folder "config_1" and "config_2" with three files in each folder. config folder in the reposity given can be seen as example for understanding

 1. config.json
 2. topics.json